tudelft-reit/REIT-Python-Package-Template/README.md

 - `LICENSE`: A copy of the license you chose for your project.
 - `README.md`: An overview of your project, which comes with some badges (example: ![Badge](https://img.shields.io/badge/this_is-a_badge-blue)) for things like CI status, code coverage, and PyPI version.
 - `pyproject.toml`: A TOML file that contains metadata about your project, including its name, version, description, and dependencies.
+- `mkdocs.yml`: A configuration file for `mkdocs`, which generates documentation for your code.
 - `src/`: A directory that contains your Python package code.
 - `tests/`: A directory that contains your tests.
+- `docs/`: A directory that contains your tests.

 ### Migrating an existing project